030. Neurobiology of Brain Disorders. (C) Dichter. Freshman Seminar. Living World Sector.

 060 Music and the Brain.
 (A) Kaplan.
 Freshman Seminar.
 Living World Sector.
 Course Syllabus

 Every human culture that has ever been described makes some form of music.
 The musics of different cultures cover a wide range of styles, but also display fascinating similarities, and a number of features are shared by even the most disparate musical traditions.
-Within our own culture, music is inescapable-there are very few individuals who do not listen to some form of music every day and far more who listen to music virtually all day long.
-Appreciation of music comes very early: newborns prefer music to normal speech and mothers all over the world sing to their babies in a fundamentally similar way.
+Within our own culture, music is inescapable - there are very few individuals who do not listen to music every day, and far more who listen to music virtually all day long.
+Appreciation of music comes very early - mothers all over the world sing to their babies in a similar style.
 And yet, despite this seeming ubiquity, the real origin and purpose of music remains unknown.
 Music is obviously related to language, but how?
 Why do so many cultures make music in such fundamentally similar ways?
 What goes into the formation of music "taste" and preferences?
 Does music have survival value, or is it merely "auditory cheesecake", a superfluous byproduct of evolution as some critics have maintained?
 What is the nature of musical ability and how do musicians differ from non-musicians?
 In this course, we will look for answers by looking at the brain.
-Almost 200 years of scientific research into brain mechanisms underlying the production and appreciation of music is beginning to shed light on these and other questions.
 Although the sciences and the arts are often seen as entirely separate or even in opposition, studying the brain is actually telling us a lot about music, and studying music is telling us just as much about the brain.

 109. (BIOL219, PSYC109) Introduction to Brain and Behavior.
 (C) McLean, Kane.
 Living World Sector (All Classes).
 Course Syllabus